Creative writing exercises are a great way to train your writing muscles. Ready to flex? Read on.

 Wouldn’t you love to smash your content out of the ring every time?

-To always land that knockout blow, just like your blogging idols?
+To always land that knockout blow, just like your writing idols?

-Imagine having the same audience of cheering fans, clamoring to read your next post (or to buy your next book).
+Imagine having the same audience of cheering fans, clamoring to read your next post (or to buy your first book as a published author).

 Yep.
 That’s the dream, alright.